March 2-12, 2022

 Enjoy and “off the beaten path” tour of the Arab-Israeli city of Nazareth and the Basilica of the Annunciation, commemorating the angel Gabriel’s visit to Mary.
 Visit the historic Synagogue Church and the White Mosque.
 In the afternoon, visit the Mar Elias Educational Institute in Ibillin, dedicated to educating Jewish, Christian, Muslim, and Druze youth in the ways of peace.
 Meet with students who are eager to practice their English language skills.
 Return to Nazareth for dinner and overnight accommodations.

 Today we explore Jesus’ adult ministry in Galilee led by a Palestinian Christian guide.
 Highlights include the Mount of Beatitudes, the churches at Tabgha, the ruins of Capernaum (home of Simon Peter), a lunch of “St. Peter’s Fish,” a museum with a 2,000 year-old boat, and a sunset boat ride on the Sea of Galilee.
-Return to Nazareth for final celebratory group dinner and overnight accommodations.
+Return to Nazareth and prepare to depart for airport for 11:55 PM departure on Delta 235 to JFK.

-In the morning of March 14, transfer back to Tel Aviv, stopping enroute at Mt.
+Transfer back to Tel Aviv for your return flight, stopping enroute at Mt.
 Nebo (traditional place where Moses viewed the Promised Land) and Madaba.
 Madaba is known for its 6th-century mosaic map of the Holy Land and the mosaic-rich Church of the Virgin Mary.
-Arrive in Tel Aviv for dinner and accommodations.
+We will stop enroute for dinner before arriving at Ben Gurion International Airport for your departure on Delta 235 at 10:55 PM.
+You arrive at New York’s JFK International at 5:20 AM on the 15th, connecting to Delta 659 to Austin, departing at 8:00 AM and arriving at 10:45 PM Central

 What’s Included

-The total cost for this pilgrimage will be announced in April 2021 after airfare from Austin has been contracted.
-Price will include round-trip airfare from Austin-Bergstrom International Airport.
+The total cost for this pilgrimage is $4,125 per person, double occupancy.
+Our price includes round-trip airfare from Austin-Bergstrom International Airport.
 Other departure cities available upon request and may include a fare increase.

 A $500/person deposit is due at time of registration, payable online via PayPal or credit card.
+The deadline to register is October 15, 2021, though we cannot guarantee space, as the group is limited to 35 travelers.
 Full payment is due by December 31, 2021.
 Participants will be invoiced for the balance due which may be paid by check, ACH, or credit card.
 Credit card payments of the remaining balance will incur a 3% fee.

 Terms and Conditions